The family at Pool House Lodge — mom, dad, and daughter at the cabin entrance

 Chapter Three

-Our parents are getting older.
-We knew that by the time we finished building, some of them might need a wheelchair.
-We also knew what most "accessible" rentals actually look like: a grab bar in one bathroom and a parking space.
+Our parents were getting older.
+We knew that by the time we finished, some of them might be in a wheelchair.
+We also knew what most "accessible" rentals actually look like: one grab bar and a parking space.
 That's not accessibility.
-That's a checkbox.
+That's a sticker.

-We put the ramps, roll-in shower, 36-inch doorways, and grab bars in the blueprints on day one.
-Because this cabin was built so the whole family could come.
+The ramps, the roll-in shower, the 36-inch doorways, the grab bars — those went into the blueprints on day one.
+This cabin was built so everyone could come.
 All of them.
 Every time.

 Chapter Four

-We found 22 acres in Hocking Hills with a ridge at the back that looks out over the hills.
-That view was the deciding factor.
-We bought the land and started drawing.
+We found 22 acres with a ridge that looks out over the hills.
+That view closed the deal.

 2